 If one of your references does not feel that he/she knows you well enough or is simply too busy to write a letter for you, immediately convey this information to your CR so that you can identify another letter writer.
 If a recommender declines to write a letter on your behalf (and this does happen), do not be disappointed or discouraged.
 It is much better for someone to decline to write a letter for you rather than write you a weak letter or not turn in a letter at all.
 Please see FAQ “One of my recommenders needs to be replaced.
 How do I make this change?” to determine how to replace a letter writer in the online application.

 What’s the best strategy for writing the research essay?

-Finally, space in the research essay should be used judiciously.
-Balance the various elements of the essay so that no one section dominates the essay.
-Include a bibliography that includes up-to-date, refereed journal articles.
+Regardless of the type of research essay that is presented, include a bibliography that uses up-to-date, refereed journal articles.
 Use diagrams and figures, as appropriate, but not at the expense of quality narrative.
-And always, anticipate the need to write multiple drafts, each reviewed by the student’s faculty mentor.
+Always anticipate the need to write multiple drafts, each reviewed by your faculty mentor.
 Write, rewrite, and then rewrite again the research essay.
-Your readers have a limited amount of time to read the essay so you want to make certain your essay makes your points as clearly and as concisely as possible.
+Your readers have a limited time to read the essay so you want to make certain your essay makes your points clearly and succinctly.

 I have an opportunity to work for an internationally renowned laboratory for a year and will be taking a year sabbatical from school.
 Am I still eligible for my Goldwater Award when I return to my campus?